BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-11-20 : add var env for the executable file path + change port used
 - 2023-11-13 : auto update cookie when idle timeout reached, force new login when absolute timeout reached (all dates are generated with SQLite)
 - 2023-11-12 : logo update + logout feature + cookie length param + rework some html
 - 2023-11-12 : reorganize main, split funcs in another file